 Qualifications and Benefits

-The successful candidate must have a doctorate in Counseling Psychology or Clinical Psychology from an APA-accredited program and a successfully completed pre-doctoral internship in an APA-accredited internship program.
+The successful candidate must have a doctorate in Counseling Psychology or Clinical Psychology from an APA-accredited program and a successfully completed pre-doctoral internship.

 The preferred candidate will have experience in a health care setting such as a hospital, medical clinic, veterans' hospital or mental health center.
 Experience in health psychology, behavioral medicine and/or mood disorders in an interdisciplinary environment is preferred.

 In addition, the ideal candidate will have the following qualifications:

 - Demonstrated ability to conduct brief counseling and crisis assessment and intervention with a variety of mental health issues and client populations